 1. Plan your audio system to fit your needs.
 First, examine what you want from your system: is it GIANT BASS?, is it an audiophile's dream system? is it just an upgrade to a factory ( original equipment) stereo?
 The list below might help you pinpoint your car stereo needs starting from the modest prices and going up to the most expensive price tags:

-a) install a basic stereo, like a factory system..AM/FM cassette with pair of speakers
+a) install a basic stereo, like a factory system..AM/FM/CD with pair of speakers

 b) upgrade a factory system just slightly, adding speakers to get a bigger sound

-c) upgrade to a system with CD player, amps and more speakers for audiophile sound, but not HUGE in volume
+c) upgrade to a system with amps and more speakers for audiophile sound, but not HUGE in volume

 d) install a pounding audio system that will shake the car